canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 |____Startup.cs
 ```

 ASP.NET Core has been created with other operating systems and IDEs in mind.
 Now, you can create a project, compile it, and run the tests from the command line.

-For example, to create a new empty Web project, you can use `$ dotnet new web`
+For example, to create a new empty Web project from the command line, you can use `$ dotnet new web`

 ## Where is the packages.config file?

 If you installed a NuGet package into your brand new ASP.NET Core project, one thing you could notice is the missing `packages.config` file.
 If you remember, it is an xml file that holds the packages installed.

-But, where in the world are those packages referenced now?
+But, where in the world are those packages referenced in ASP.NET Core projects?
 In the csproj file of your project.

 Now, a csproj file looks like this: